 The best method of dealing with mold is to prevent them.
 Ensure you clean your toilet regularly at least once a week using an anti-fungal spray.

-To reduce moisture in and around the toilet and bathroom steps have to be taken.
-A shower fan can be used to prevent moisture.
+As much as possible, reduce moisture in and around the toilet and bathroom.
+A shower fan can be installed in the toilet to reduce moisture.

 Other alternatives include opening the window or using a dehumidifier.
 Also, ensure that plumbing leaks are repaired as soon as they are noticed.